Aspect Ratio Universal Rectangular Layouts: Aspect Ratio Universality

-We clarify what we mean by a ``deformation'' of a (horizontal) ray $\ell$. \begin{lemma} Let a ray $\ell$ be the extension of a horizontal segment in a layout \layout such that $\ell$ does not contain any other segment and it intersects the rectangles $r_1,\ldots ,r_k$ in this order.
-Suppose that in a weakly equivalent layout \layoutp, the corresponding rectangles $r_1',\ldots , r_k'$ are sliced by horizontal segments $s_1,\ldots , s_k$.
-Then there exists an $x$-monotone path comprised of horizontal edges $s_1,\ldots , s_k$, and vertical edges along vertical segment of the layout \layoutp. \end{lemma} \begin{proof} Assume w.l.o.g.\ that $\ell$ points to the right.
-Since $\ell$ does not contain any other segment and it intersects the rectangles $r_1,\ldots ,r_k$ in this order, then $r_i$ and $r_{i+1}$ are on opposite sides of a vertical segment for $i=1,\ldots ,k-1$.
-The same holds for $r_i'$ and $r_{i+1}' $ as \layoutp is weakly equivalent to \layout.
-In particular, the right endpoint of $s_i$ and the left endpoint of $s_{i+1}$ are on the same vertical segment in \layoutp, for all $i=1,\ldots k-1$. \end{proof}
+We clarify what we mean by a ``deformation'' of a (horizontal) ray $\ell$; see Fig.~\ref{fig:dividing}. \begin{lemma} Let a ray $\ell$ be the extension of a horizontal segment in a layout \layout such that $\ell$ does not contain any other segment and it intersects the rectangular faces $r_1,\ldots ,r_k$ in this order.
+Suppose that \layoutp is weakly equivalent to \layout, and the corresponding faces $r_1',\ldots , r_k'$ of \layoutp are sliced by horizontal segments $s_1,\ldots , s_k$, respectively.
+Then there exists an $x$-monotone path comprised of horizontal edges $s_1,\ldots , s_k$, and vertical edges along vertical segments of the layout \layoutp. \end{lemma} \begin{proof} Assume, without loss of generality, that the ray $\ell$ points to the right.
+Since $\ell$ does not contain any other segment and it intersects the rectangular faces $r_1,\ldots ,r_k$ in this order, then $r_i$ and $r_{i+1}$ are on opposite sides of a vertical segment for $i=1,\ldots ,k-1$.
+As \layoutp is weakly equivalent to \layout, then $r_i'$ and $r_{i+1}'$ are on opposite sides of a vertical segment for $i=1,\ldots ,k-1$; see~\cite{Felsner14}.
+In particular, the right endpoint of $s_i$ and the left endpoint of $s_{i+1}$ are on the same vertical segment in \layoutp, for all $i=1,\ldots k-1$.
+These vertical segments, together with $s_1,\ldots , s_k$ form an $x$-monotone path, as required. \end{proof}

-The next lemma allows us to bound the aspect ratio of the bounding box of a rectangular arrangement in terms of the aspect ratios of individual rectangles.
+The next lemma allows us to estimate the aspect ratio of the bounding box of a rectangular arrangement in terms of the aspect ratios of individual rectangles.